TAP-GGC/Little-Smash-Guys/README.md

 <!-- If you used Canva to make your icon and don't want to pay for a background remover, you can use the website https://www.remove.bg/ to do so -->
 <p align="center">
   <img alt="Template Logo" src="media/logos/Transparent Version.png" width="" height="350" />
-  <h1 align="center">Little Smash Guys: A Game that Showcases Chaos and Strategy in a Two to Four-Player Free-for-All Battle.</h1>
+  <h1 align="center">Little Smash Guys: A game that Showcases Chaos and Strategy in a Two to Four-Player Free-for-All Battle.</h1>
   <p align="center">A project for the youth by team Little Smash Guys </p>
 </p>
 <!-- the emojis are not set in stone!
 If you'd like you can remove them entirely or select your own from https://gist.github.com/rxaviers/7360908 you are welcome to -->